Jan.6 committee prepares to go public as findings pile up - ExBulletin

 The panel is also focusing on preparations for the January 6 rally near the White House where Trump told his supporters to fight like hell and how the rioters could have planned to block the electoral count if they could have put the hand over the ballots.

-They need to explain to the public, Thompson said, that this was an organized effort to change the outcome of the election by bringing people to Washington… and ultimately, if all else fails, arming the people who came in. sending them to the Capitol. .
+They need to explain to the public, Thompson said, that this was an organized effort to change the outcome of the election by bringing people to Washington … and ultimately, if all else fails, arming those who came by sending them out. at the Capitol.

 About 90% of the witnesses called by the committee cooperated, Thompson said, despite the challenge from prominent Trump allies such as Steve Bannon and former White House chief of staff Mark Meadows.
 Lawmakers said they were successful in collecting information from other sources in part because they shared a unity of purpose rarely seen in a congressional investigation.